stephen-swensen/swensen/README.md

 # swensen
-Random bits of open source code
+Random bits of open source code, mostly for personal use.